 What are the therapeutic benefits of THC?

 THC is most often associated with its trademark, high-inducing abilities because of how it interacts with the endocannabinoid system in the human body.
 This is why most general cannabis users are well aware of THC and how it affects them.
-However, THC actually has a longer history for its medicinal use than for recreation (3,000 years).
+However, THC has a long history for its medicinal use than for recreation (3,000 years).
 And, thankfully, even modern governments have set forth on a path to accepting cannabis as medicine, which is why the plant has been legalized in several states for medicinal purposes only.

 Find Out How Valuable THC Can Be to Your Health